-The original graph G encoded a distribuion $P(\mathcal{X})$ with a certain factorisation or independence structure.
+The original graph G encoded a distribution $P(\mathcal{X})$ with a certain factorisation or independence structure.

-▶ Transformation from G to an easy-to-handle G' will only be valid if $P(\mathcal{X})$ can also be represented by G'.
+▶ Transformation from G to an easy-to-handle G' will only be valid if P(X) can also be represented by G'.

 For exact inference in arbitrary graphical models we need to transform the given graph into one that will be easier to handle (specifically a tree: the junction or join tree).